Mobile device security: How to protect your smartphone

 1. Lock your smartphone

 Lock screen: If your smartphone falls into the wrong hands, a strong lock screen could protect your photos, contacts, apps, and so on.
 Your best bet is a PIN with at least six digits.
-But whether you use a PIN, a swipe pattern or a fingerprint – the important thing is that you have set up a secure lock screen.
+But whether you use a PIN, a swipe pattern, FaceID or a fingerprint – the important thing is that you have set up a secure lock screen.

 Setting up a PIN request for your SIM card is an extra safe option.
 That way, nobody can use your SIM card in another smartphone.
 Nobody can use your number to make calls or send messages to strangers.
 And nobody can access the contacts or data, such as photos, stored on your SIM card.